Prep time: 30 minutes

 - 2 dried bay leaves

-- Blitz the tomatoes until smooth, using a stick blender or a food processor.
+- To begin the Bolognese filling, blitz the tomatoes until smooth, using a stick blender or a food processor.

 - Heat the olive oil in wide-based saucepan over medium heat.
-Add the onions and cook for 3-5 minutes, until they are a pale golden colour and softened.
+Add the onions and carrots.
+Cook for 3-5 minutes, until the onions soften and are a pale golden colour.

-- Crumble in the minced pork with your hands and fry the meat over medium-high heat until brown.
+- Crumble in the minced lamb and pork with your hands and fry the meat over medium-high heat until brown.
 If the meat turns grey, it’s an indication that either the pan is too cold or it’s too crowded.
-Keep the mince on the move, and stir it continuously and fairly briskly to stop it forming little lumps (use a fork if necessary to break it up); try to ensure it’s as finely broken up as possible, as it will eat better in the final dish.
+Keep the mince on the move, and stir it continuously and fairly briskly to stop it forming little lumps (use a fork if necessary to break it up).

 - When the mince has browned, stir in the salt, pepper and dried mint.
-Then add in the tomatoes and the puree and stir until they are evenly dispersed.
+Then add the blitzed tomatoes and the puree and stir until they are evenly dispersed.
+Pop in the bay leaves.

-- Add the chicken stock and bay leaves, and stir well.
-Turn up the heat, bring the mixture to the boil and let it bubble vigorously for 2 minutes.
-Turn down the heat and let it blip away and simmer for a further 10 minutes.
-Switch off the heat and leave the sauce to calm in the pan.
+- Turn up the heat, bring the mixture to the boil and let it bubble vigorously for 2 minutes.
+Turn down the heat and let it simmer for a further 10 minutes.
+Switch off the heat.
+Leave the sauce now while you return to the mash.